 Lianzuo Mountain Guanyin Temple Introduction

-Locally known as Guanyin Pavilion, it is now a designated third-level historic site.
-Since its establishment, the temple has undergone multiple renovations but has maintained its appearance and scale from over 200 years ago, making it a precious cultural asset.
-In 2013, it was selected by the Ministry of the Interior as one of the "One Hundred Religious Sites in Taiwan," holding significant historical meaning.
-Lianzuo Mountain stands alone in the Dahan River, its shape resembling a lotus flower emerging from the water, hence its name.
-In the third year of the Jiaqing era of the Qing Dynasty (1797), it was funded and established for the construction of a Buddhist temple on the mountain rock by Zhong Shangyi and others, dedicated to Avalokiteshvara and the Eighteen Arhats, named Guanyin Temple.
-By 1904 (Meiji 37), local gentry from Daxi, noticing the temple's risk of collapse, raised funds for major repairs and added a worship pavilion.
-In 1925 (Taisho 14), further funds were collected for a thorough renovation, and in 1934 (Showa 9), the original worship pavilion was transformed into a hipped roof pavilion, which remains to this day.
-The architecture of Lianzuo Mountain Guanyin Temple is limited by terrain constraints and cannot develop vertically, thus it is a single-hall temple with five entrances.
-The roof features a three-river ridge, and in front of the main hall, there is a worship pavilion, which is the temple's largest architectural characteristic, adopting a heavy-eave hipped roof with an octagonal coffered ceiling inside.
-The cut paper, mud sculptures, wood carvings, stone carvings, and paintings within the temple are all antiquely elegant.
-To the right side of the temple, in a shaded area of over ten meters, there is the Jing Sheng Pavilion (Xizi Pavilion), also an important ancient structure, named "Kui Xing Tower," built in 1936 (Showa 11).
-It enshrines Wenquxing Jun, built with red bricks into a three-section pavilion, with couplets inscribed on the upper and middle layers.
-The pavilion’s stone carvings of dragons and tigers are lifelike, and the cut paper and sculptures are exquisitely detailed.
-To the right of the temple, there is also the Kui Xing Tower for praying for prosperous literary success, which enshrines Kui Xing from the Big Dipper, a deity protecting scholarship.
-This tower also serves the function of a calligraphy paper pavilion, with structures combining calligraphy stoves and the temple's flying eaves and tube tiles, adorned with auspicious beast tiles and reliefs, making it quite magnificent.
-Next to Kui Xing Tower, there is a small pavilion dedicated to the God of Wealth and the Tree God; this small temple appears simple and unadorned, and it is said to have existed even before Guanyin Temple was established, possessing considerable historical significance.
-Source: Cultural Bureau of the City Government.
+Locally known as Guanyin Pavilion, it is currently a third-level historic site.
+Although the temple has undergone multiple renovations since its establishment, it has maintained the appearance and scale of over 200 years ago, becoming a precious cultural asset.
+In 2013, it was selected as one of Taiwan's “One Hundred Religious Scenic Spots” by the Ministry of the Interior, holding significant historical meaning.
+Lianzuo Mountain stands alone in the Dahan River, resembling a lotus flower emerging from the water, hence its name.
+In the third year of the Jiaqing era (1797), it was funded and established by Zhong Shangyi and others, who collected donations to build a Buddhist temple on the mountain rock, dedicating it to Guanyin Bodhisattva and the eighteen golden statues of Arhats, named Guanyin Temple.
+In 1904 (Meiji 37), local gentry from Daxi, seeing the risk of the temple collapsing, raised funds for major renovations and constructed a worship pavilion.
+In 1925 (Taisho 14), they raised funds again for thorough repairs.
+In 1934 (Showa 9), the original worship pavilion was converted into a gable-roofed pavilion, continuing to this day.
+The architecture of Guanyin Temple on Lianzuo Mountain is limited by the terrain, preventing vertical development, thus it is a five-gate single hall temple.
+The roof features a San Chuan ridge, and there is a worship pavilion in front of the main hall, which is the most significant architectural feature of Guanyin Temple.
+Its roof adopts a double-eaved gable style and has an octagonal coffer in its interior.
+The temple's cut clay, mud sculpture, wood carvings, stone carvings, and paintings are all ancient and elegant.
+To the right of the temple, within a 10-meter shaded area, stands the Jing Sheng Pavilion (Xi Zi Pavilion), which is also an important ancient structure, named "Kui Xing Tower," built in 1936 (Showa 11).
+It enshrines Wenchang, the deity of literature, and is a three-tiered pavilion made of red bricks.
+The upper and middle tiers have couplets inscribed on them, and the pavilion body features vivid stone carvings of dragons and tigers, with exquisite cut clay and sculptures.
+To the right of the temple, there is also a Kui Xing Tower that prays for the prosperity of literature, worshiping Kui Xing from the Big Dipper, the deity protecting literary success.
+This Kui Tower also serves the function of a Xi Zi Pavilion, hence it combines the structure of a paper-burning stove and the flying eaves and tile style of a temple, ornately adorned with auspicious beast tiles and reliefs.
+Next to the Kui Tower, there is a small pavilion dedicated to the God of Wealth and the Tree God.
+This small temple appears simple and unadorned, yet it is said to have existed before the establishment of Guanyin Temple, and thus also holds historical significance.
+Source: The Bureau of Cultural Affairs, this government.